MRichardson2000/eol_laptop_reminders/README.md

 -- THIS IS ON EBSFS005 (PRTG Server) --

 📦 Features
-- Scans a CSV file containing laptop inventory and EOL dates.
+- Scans a XLSX file containing laptop inventory and EOL dates.
 - Identifies laptops due for refresh within the next 90 days.
 - Prevents duplicate notifications using a log file.
 - Sends a summary email via Outlook to the helpdesk.